jbenden/vscode-c-cpp-flylint/README.md

 PC-lint and PC-lint Plus are commercial software; however, they may be obtained from the URL mentioned elsewhere in this documentation.

+## Security

+This extension runs a few third-party command-line tools found from the locations determined by the `PATH` or `Path` environment variable, and the settings such as `"c-cpp-flylint.clang.executable"` or `"c-cpp-flylint.cppcheck.executable"`.
+Configuring them in workspace settings allows users to conveniently select a different set of tools based on project's need, but also allows attackers to run arbitrary binaries on your machine if they successfully convince you to open a random repository.
+In order to reduce the security risk, this extension reads the settings from user settings, by default.
+If the repository can be trusted and workspace settings must be used, you can mark the workspace as a trusted workspace using the
+`"C/C++ Flylint: Toggle Workspace Trust Flag"` command.

 ## Configuration Settings

 Due to the large quantity of configuration options -- in tandem with the